Need money fast to pay for an urgent expense? A short-term loan could be the answer.

 - Have a chequing account.

-Steps to get the best payday loan for you
+Steps to get the best payday loan in Ontario for you

 Payday loans are extremely expensive, so they should only be considered as a last resort.
-Check out a range of payday loan alternatives before you start comparing your payday lending options.
+If you haven’t considered other options yet, check out your payday loan alternatives.

 Here are some simple steps you can take to ensure you find a payday loan that suits your needs: